kcamcam/emoji-calendar/README.md

 ## What is Emoji Calendar

-Add a festive touch to your HTML all year round, simply include the script and add an #id to an element.
+Add a festive touch to your HTML all year round, simply include the script and add `#emoji-calendar` id to a block element.
 Emoji Calendar will then automatically insert an festive emoji into the corresponding element depending on the dat or the time of year.

+Check it out on GitHub [github.com/emoji-calendar](https://github.com/kcamcam/emoji-calendar)

 ## How to use Emoji Calendar